Naomycn/naomycn/README.md

 <!--uso CICLO FOR
-**Naomycn/naomycn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**Naomycn/naomycn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. cLICLO  WHILE
+CICLO DO-WHILE
+VECTOR
+MATRIZ

-Here are some ideas to get you started:
+Here are some ideas to get you starte

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...